X

 ∨ VIEW BIO ∨

 Dr. Nancy Kassop, Professor of Political Science and International Relations at SUNY New Paltz, is a national authority on the American presidency, constitutional law, and judicial politics.
 A public intellectual on the separation of governmental powers, Dr. Kassop focuses on the intersection of the law and the presidency, promoting understanding of the legal and political dimensions of the office and its inherent tensions.
-An expert on the White House Counsel, she regularly serves as an invited scholar-interviewer for the White House Transition Project and the Presidential Oral History Project, two extensive sources of primary research material for presidency scholars.
-An active member and past president of the Presidents and Executive Politics section of the American Political Science Association, she was named Teacher of the Year by the College of Liberal Arts & Sciences and selected for the SUNY New Paltz Alumni Association’s Heritage Award.
+An expert on the White House Counsel, she regularly serves as an invited scholar-interviewer for the White House Transition Project and the Presidential Oral History Program at the Miller Center at the University of Virginia, two extensive sources of primary research material for presidency scholars.
+An active member and past president of the Presidents and Executive Politics section of the American Political Science Association, she received the SUNY Chancellor's Award for Excellence in Scholarship and Creative Activities in 2019, was selected for the SUNY New Paltz Alumni Association's Heritage Award in 2022, and was named Teacher of the Year by the College of Liberal Arts and Sciences in 1997.

 ∧ HIDE BIO ∧